The Public Works Division of Surveys provides land surveying support to City departments and administers the land subdivision application process.

-Legally recorded deeds and plats are housed in the Norfolk’s Circuit Clerk of Courts office located at 150 Street Paul’s Boulevard.
+Official land records and legally recorded deeds and plats are housed in the Norfolk’s Circuit Clerk of Courts office located at 150 Saint Paul’s Boulevard.

 Many municipal maps can be found on the City’s website Maps/Property Information page.